GoogleChrome/web.dev/src/site/content/en/fast/image-cdns/index.md

 ## Why use an image CDN?

-Image CDNs are excellent at optimizing images.
-Switching to an image CDN can yield a [40-80% savings](https://www.youtube.com/watch?v=YJGCZCaIZkQ&t=1010s) in image bytes.
-In theory, it is possible to achieve the same results by using only build scripts - but in practice this is rare.
+Image content delivery networks (CDNs) are excellent at optimizing images.
+Switching to an image CDN can yield a [40–80% savings](https://www.youtube.com/watch?v=YJGCZCaIZkQ&t=1010s) in image file size.
+In theory, it's possible to achieve the same results using only build scripts, but it's rare in practice.

 ## What's an image CDN?